gauravopcito/stocktrader-app/README.md

 job "initialise-stocktrader-db" created
 ```

-the command above created a Kubernetes job which spun up a simple db2express-c container that contains the IBM DB2 tools to execute an sql file against a DB2 database on a remote host.
+The command above created a Kubernetes job which spun up a simple db2express-c container that contains the IBM DB2 tools to execute an sql file against a DB2 database on a remote host.
 The sql file that gets executed against a DB2 database on a remote host is actually the one that initialises the database with appropriate structures the IBM StockTrader Application needs.
 The sql file is [initialise_stocktrader_db_v2.sql](installation/middleware/initialise_stocktrader_db_v2.sql).

 Check the Kubernetes job to make sure it has finished before moving on: